rmallikharjun/Upload-Excel-With-Multiple-Addresses-and-Get-Lat-Lang-Values---Python/README.md

 - Go to `localhost:8000` and upload the `address-sample-data.xlsx` file.

-- One file will be download and that is the file which you are looking for it.

-- Refer below article for detailed information: soon
+- If your provided data is correct the download will happen with the following details
+	- Address
+	- Formatted address
+	- Latitude
+	- Longitude